Myron Healey: Acting career

 Healey played the outlaw Johnny Ringo in the western television series Tombstone Territory, with Pat Conway as Sheriff Clay Hollister, in the episode "Johnny Ringo's Last Ride" with a teleplay by Sam Peckinpah.
 He appeared in an episode of the children's western series Buckskin, which aired on NBC from 1958 to 1959.
 He was a semi-regular on programs produced by Gene Autry's Flying A production company: Annie Oakley, Buffalo Bill, Jr., The Range Rider, and The Gene Autry Show.
 He also guest-starred on the crime drama with a modern Western setting, The Sheriff of Cochise, starring John Bromfield, and in the Western set in the 1840s, Riverboat, starring Darren McGavin.
 He also appeared in an episode of the second season of Zorro.

 Between 1960 and 1963, Healey appeared five times on the NBC western Laramie, starring John Smith and Robert Fuller.
 He appeared ten times on another NBC western, The Virginian, and four times on Laredo.
 He also made appearances on Gunsmoke.

 From 1959 to 1961, he played Major Peter Horry, top aide to Leslie Nielsen, in the miniseries Swamp Fox on Walt Disney Presents, based on the American Revolutionary War hero Francis Marion.

 In 1970 Healey appeared as Wardlow in the TV western "The Men From Shiloh" (the rebranded name of The Virginian) in the episode titled "Jenny".

-The television role that Healey may be best remembered is that of "Doc Holliday" in The Life and Legend of Wyatt Earp TV series which starred Hugh O'Brian.
+The television role for which Healey may be best remembered is that of "Doc Holliday" in The Life and Legend of Wyatt Earp TV series which starred Hugh O'Brian.
 He played that role for one season when Douglas Fowley, the regular Doc Holliday on the series, was away on a movie job.